Budibase/website/content/blog/alternatives/filemaker/index.md

 It’s also a strong offering in terms of security and governance.
 With flexible RBAC, custom security policies, and more, IT teams can create highly granular frameworks for governing how users interact with data assets and other resources.

-Creator also offers extensive scope for front-end scripting using a proprietary language called Deluge, which is comparatively easy to learn.
+A great benefit of Creator for less technical teams is that we can use natural language prompts to output fully working applications.

 #### Cons

-Some Creator users complain that there’s a general lack of design customization, with end-user applications being limited to a small number of built-in themes.
-Often, app designs can also feel a little dated compared to some other platforms in this class.
+Some Creator users complain that there’s a comparative lack of design customization, with end-user applications being limited to a small number of built-in themes.
+Often, app designs may also feel a little dated compared to some other platforms in this class.

 As a platform that’s optimized for IT teams empowering their on-the-ground colleagues to build tools, it can also leave a little bit to be desired for one kind of user or other acting in isolation.